Chapter 16.10

 5. Solid waste landfills;

-6. Activities that substantially divert, alter, or reduce the flow of surface or ground waters, or otherwise adversely affect aquifer recharge;
+6. Activities that substantially divert, alter, or reduce the flow of surface water or groundwater, or otherwise adversely affect aquifer recharge;

 7. Other activities that the Town determines would significantly degrade groundwater quality and/or reduce the recharge to aquifers currently or potentially used as a significant source of base flow to a regulated stream.
 The determination must be made based on credible scientific information.